Breast cancer treatment options

 Choosing your breast cancer center

 Larger hospitals have more breast cancer specialists who have more experience treating different types of breast cancer, including rare forms of breast cancer.
 Breast cancer centers that are part of larger hospitals can also offer more services to women and men with breast cancer.

 Why you should choose Duke as your breast cancer center:

 - Our cancer program is nationally recognized.
 As a National Cancer Institute-designated Comprehensive Cancer Center, we offer a level of cancer expertise found only in the top cancer centers across the country.
 The skills and experience of our breast cancer doctors, surgeons, counselors and therapists come from working only with women and men breast cancer every day.
 Our cancer program is among those nationally ranked by U.S. News & World Report.

 - Your convenience and comfort are important.
 Choosing a breast cancer center near to your home minimizes the impact your breast cancer treatment has on your daily activities and your quality of life.
 Duke cancer centers are located throughout Cary, Raleigh, Durham and beyond.
 Imaging, testing and breast cancer treatments are available at our centers.

-- You may be eligible to participate in clinical trials.
+- You may be eligible to participate in breast cancer clinical trials.
 These studies give eligible breast cancer patients access to new therapies before they are approved.
 Duke doctors are investigating new ways to approach breast tumors, how exercise impacts treatment and survival, and how to improve the quality of our patients’ lives.
-You may be eligible to participate in our clinical trials, which are using new vaccines to treat different types of breast cancer, including early stage breast cancer and HER2-positive breast cancer.
+You may be eligible to participate in our breast cancer clinical trials, which are using new vaccines to treat different types of breast cancer, including early stage breast cancer and HER2-positive breast cancer.